 This is the big one, the most important (and most expensive) form that you’ll file to start your Connecticut LLC.
 Your LLC isn’t officially recognized by the state until you’ve successfully filed a Certificate of Organization.
 Whether filing online, by mail, or in person, the Certificate of Organization will cost you $120.
 What’s nice is that this is a one-time fee.
 You won’t have to pay it again during the life of your business unless your initial filing is rejected.

 The state has particular licensure requirements, but so do individual cities, so you’ll need to check with both.
-Visit the Connecticut Economic Resource Center to determine which licenses you may need.
+Visit the Connecticut Department of Consumer Protection to determine which licenses you may need.

 Registered Agent Service